Home Doh Ref

 Additional Object Methods (from object pattern)

-The base object pattern also provides several utility methods available on all instances:
+The base object pattern also provides utility methods available on all instances:

 Best Practices